rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 ExitPolicy accept *:*
 ```

-This exit policy blocks only a small subset of TCP ports, which allows abuse from BitTorrent and SSH which many ISPs are uncomfortable with.
+This exit policy blocks only a tiny subset of TCP ports, which allows abuse from BitTorrent and SSH, with which many ISPs are uncomfortable.

 If you want to use a [reduced exit policy](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/ReducedExitPolicy), you can set it in the `torrc`: